 FBI apostille for Spain residency

 If you are inspired by the desire to live in Spain, whether for work or temporary/permanent Visa or obtain dual-citizenship, by now you might have checked the official requirement.
-And, while going through the official requirement document you might have noticed a word, Apostille.
+And, while going through the official requirement document you might have noticed a word: apostille.
 Basically, it is an ornate way for a State to acknowledge a document as official.
 Apostille is done at the Federal level.
 We can call it a glorified notary.

-FBI background verification requested by Spain requires certification by the U.S. Federal Government.
+FBI background check requested by Spain requires certification by the U.S. Federal Government.
 For those who are planning to move to Spain the government of Spain will request an apostille on FBI criminal background check.
 The keynote to consider is that the validity of FBI background checks is for 90 days.
 The United States Department of State and the government of Spain will not acknowledge an FBI background check older than 90 days.

-Gathering What you need
+Gathering what you need for Spain residency

 This is where legal work starts.
 Gathering all the documents required can be a bit overwhelming but it is the very first step in applying for a visa for the country of Spain.

 Typically, the documents required for the visa application for Spain are:

 ● Visa application form: this is available online or can be picked up in-person at the Consulate.

 ● Original passport: you need a valid U.S passport.